-The Agroecology Extension (AX) Summer Research Fellowship is a fully paid, 10-week research and outreach experience open to undergraduates from across the US - UVM provides the project, mentorship, and research sites - you bring your enthusiasm and willingness to get engaged under the Vermont summer sun!
+The Agroecology Extension (AX) Summer Research Fellowship is a fully paid, 10-week research and outreach experience open to undergraduates from across the US.
+UVM provides the project, mentorship, and research sites.
+You bring your enthusiasm and willingness to get engaged under the Vermont summer sun!

 The AX Fellowship is collaboration between UVM Extension and the College of Agriculture and Life Sciences, and coordinated by the Institute for Agroecology located on UVM’s main campus in Burlington, VT.
 Fellows will be matched with mentors engaged in various applied research and outreach projects including in pest management, vegetable/berry farming, fruit tree farming, ecological landscape design, environmental science, and sustainable cropping systems.
-Check out the following video that highlights an example from a past AX Fellowship project:

 • Provide students with transdisciplinary experiential learning focused on developing adaptable research, leadership, and outreach skills